samirkhadka998/miniParking/README.md

 Report can be viewed in CheckIn Report.

 Move
-User can mvoe vehicle form one place to another.
+User can move vehicle form one place to another.
 Eg from A to B, condition is B should be empty and after moving A will be empty.
 Hope it makes sense.
 One user checkout any vehicle , it's location is auto emptied.
 Report can be seen in Move Report.